andreia/symfony-docs-pt-BR/book/translation.rst

         array('%count%' => 10)
     ) ?>

-ForÃ§ando a Localidade Tradutora
+Forçando a Localidade Tradutora
 -----------------------------

-Quando traduzir a mensagem, Symfony2 usa a localidade da sessÃ£o do usuÃ¡rio ou a localidade ``alternativa`` se necessÃ¡ria.
-VocÃª tambÃ©m pode especificar manualmente a localidade a usar para a traduÃ§Ã£o:
+Quando traduzir a mensagem, Symfony2 usa a localidade da sessão do usuário ou a localidade ``alternativa`` se necessária.
+Você também pode especificar manualmente a localidade a usar para a tradução:

 .. code-block:: php